DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 While most of the pipeline state parameters can be defined at build time, some can only be specified at run-time.
 For instance, the swap chain format may not be known at the archive unpacking time.
-The dearchiver gives an application a chance to modify some pipeline state create properties through a special callback.
+The dearchiver gives an application a chance to modify some of the pipeline state create properties through a special callback.
-Properties that can be modified include the render target formats, depth-stencil state, blend state, rasterizer state.
+Properties that can be modified include render target and depth buffer formats, depth-stencil state, blend state, rasterizer state.
 Note that properties that effect the resource layout can't be modified.
-Note that modifying allowed properties does hinder the pipeline loading speed.
+Note also that modifying properties does hinder the loading speed.

-We define the callback that sets the render target formats as follows:
+We define the callback that sets the render target formats using the `MakeCallback` helper function:

 ```cpp
 auto ModifyResolvePSODesc = MakeCallback(